aljawaid/TagManager/README.md

 -------------

 - Use better svg icons to identifiy between project and global tags
+- Add Tag Filter to Project Board
+**Global Tags**
+- Show HTML/CSS ID and Classes for each tag for further custom styling
+- Show tag counts
+- Show actual colours with values
+**Project Tags**
+- Show tag counts
+- Add direct link to project tags in the project dropdown menu with tag count
 - Show global tags with project tags in the Project Settings
-- Add direct link to project tags in the project dropdown menu with tag count
+- Show project tags in a seperate section above the task description
-- Show tag counts on the Project Settings page
 - Show HTML/CSS ID and Classes for each tag for further custom styling
-- Show project tags in a seperate section above the task description
-- Add Tag Filter to Project Board
+- Show actual colours with values

 Screenshots